eonist/FileWatcher/README.md

 ## FileWatcher

 A simple File watcher in swift.

-Example code:
+Example (this will monitor your Desktop for any file changes):

 ```swift
 let filewatcher = FileWatcher([NSString(string: "~/Desktop").expandingTildeInPath])